Roasted Pumpkin or Butternut Squash Nachos

 - In a greased 10×15” glass baking dish layer half of the chips, black beans, roasted pumpkin, salsa and cheese blend.

 - Repeat layers once.

 - Bake at 350° for 10-15 minutes or until cheese melts.

 - Garnish with sliced green onions, torn cilantro leaves, and hot sauce as desired.

 Are you drooling yet?

-Roasted Pumpkin Nachos are a great treat for your teenagers when they come home from ball games or practice.
-Yum, yum.
+Roasted Pumpkin or Butternut Squash Nachos are a great treat for your teenagers when they come home from ball games or practice.